 Our hymnal Lutheran Worship defines it like way: "Our Lord speaks, and we listen."
 His Word means what it says.
 Faith born of hearing appreciates the blessings received with joyful thanksgiving and praise.
 We repeat what is most certain and true, repeating back to Him what He has said to us.

-Our worship has a back-and-forth rhythm – from Him to us and back to Him.
+Our worship service has a back-and-forth rhythm – from Him to us and back to Him.
 He bestows His gifts, and we accept and glorify them together.
 We encourage one another by praising the Lord in psalms, hymns, and spiritual songs.

 The Divine Service is a "holy" hour, which means it is "set apart."
 It is a time to be apart from the daily grind.
 It's an appointed time to spend with our Lord.
 Indeed, in the Divine Service, we are assembled in the presence of the holy, omnipotent, and ever-living God.
 Therefore we are a part of a period of "heaven on earth," as our Lord forgives our iniquities and grants us new life presently, as well as eternal salvation with Him forever.
 This perspective of the Divine Service explains why many newcomers to Lutheran church regard it as dignified and solemn.